nviet/mediafire-api-php-library/README.md

 ## MediaFire API PHP Library

-**REQUIREMENTS**
+- **REQUIREMENTS**

 	- PHP5 or higher
 	- JSON extension enabled
 	- OpenSSL extension enabled
 	- (Optional) libxml PHP extension enabled
 	- (Optional) cURL extension enabled

-**HOW TO USE**
+- **HOW TO USE**

-You must first register and create new application in the *My Account* &gt; *Developers* section of MediaFire in order to get an Application ID and an API Key to use this class.
+You must first register and create a new application in the *My Account* &gt; *Developers* section on MediaFire's website in order to get an Application ID and an API Key to use this class.

-Browse the example directory to see basic usage of this class.
+Browse the *example* directory to see basic usage of this class.
 Also look at the class source and MediaFire website for documentation of the API : [REST API - MediaFire](http://developers.mediafire.com/index.php/REST_API)

-**ABOUT AND LICENSE**
+- **ABOUT AND LICENSE**

 Copyright (c) 2012-2013, WindyLea.
 All right reserved.
 Website : www.windylea.com